Pijushgupta/avif-express/README.txt

 Go to "Avif Express" on left sidebar menu > On the "Avif express" page > Select the mode from the dropdown on "Rendering" row.

 == Change Log ==
+= 28.06.2023 =
+Feature:
+1. Externally added webp images can be served via this plugin on browser that does not support avif image. note: Image fix name should be same as source.
+Bugfix
+1. If server is capable of generating webp and not avif, then this plugin will generate and serve webp images.
+In case server is not capable of generating webp and avif both, original image will get served in case no externally added webp image found.
+2. Other small bug fixes.

 = 02.05.11.2023 =
 Bugfix: Image Magic class checking.